kurikomoe/FSNr_tools/README.md

 ```
 the md5 is calculated from buf + "8FE9D249BD2689BB4B70F5AE88A9E645"(ascii char, 32bytes)

-> the buffer is always zero padded to word, but bufSize is the actual size, and md5, enc/dec are based on the dword aligned buffer (aka padded size).
+> the buffer is always zero padded to word, but bufSize is the actual size, and md5, enc/dec are based on the word aligned buffer (aka padded size).

 # Tips
 SomeKey.bin dumps from 0x1409E6500